Thinking about getting the Eggboard mini-longboard?

 Now that’s not a huge deal since it’s mainly for cruising.
 But if you like riding super loose trucks, I probably wouldn’t get this.

-And then my other dislike about it are the bearings
+And then my other dislike about it is the bearings

 I don’t know what exactly is causing this.
-But I know for a fact when I step on say my Landyachtz cruiser, the bearings feel much more fluid.
+But I know for a fact when I step on say my Landyachtz Dinghy, the bearings feel much more fluid.